 One other avenue that authors are taking is “fan fiction.”
 Fan fiction writers take characters and settings from other works and build their own stories around them and, generally, share them online for free.
 Technically, it’s still copyright infringement.
 But some authors don’t mind this and, in fact, are flattered—especially if it’s not for profit.
 Some other creators, however, like horror author Anne Rice, simply won’t stand for their characters and fantasy worlds to be used by others.
 It’s going to depend on the litigiousness of the creator.

-FUN NOTE: Bestselling authors Steve Berry, James Rollins and Brad Thor have been known to write each other's characters into their stories (then again, they are all friends).
-They talk about it here in this video.
+FUN NOTE: Bestselling authors Steve Berry, James Rollins, and Brad Thor have been known to write each other's characters into their stories (then again, they are all friends).